Rata-z/Planter/README.md

 ## Building the Application Locally
 Please note that the code included in this repository is for presentation purposes only.
 While it provides a glimpse into the structure and logic of the application, it may not be fully functional or up to date with the latest features.

-#### Android and IOS configuration
+#### Android and iOS configuration
 To set up the app for local development, it's crucial to install native packages and configure dependencies to ensure proper functioning and cross-platform compatibility.
 It is also recommended to use the latest version of Node.js.

 #### Synchronizing with Firebase/Firestore
 To ensure the application works as intended, you'll need to synchronize the project with your own Firebase/Firestore instance.
-This involves creating a Firebase project, configuring Firebase services, and linking project to the Firebase.
+This involves creating a Firebase project, configuring Firebase services, and linking the project to Firebase.

 ## Future Updates
 #### Testing with Jest